mhaugrud/msumcspy/_sources/Strings/TraversalandtheforLoopByItem.rst

 Traversal and the ``for`` Loop: By Item
 ---------------------------------------

 A lot of computations involve processing a collection one item at a time.
 For strings this means that we would like to process one character at a time.
 Often we start at the beginning, select each character in turn, do something to it, and continue until the end.
 This pattern of processing is called a **traversal**.

-We have previously seen that the ``for`` statement can iterate over the items of a sequence (a list of names in the case below).
+We have previously seen that the ``for`` statement can iterate over a sequence of integers created by the ``range`` constructor.

 .. activecode:: ch08_4
     :nocanvas:

-    for aname in ["Joe", "Amy", "Brad", "Angelina", "Zuki", "Thandi", "Paris"]: invitation = "Hi " + aname + ".
-Please come to my party on Saturday!" print(invitation)

-Recall that the loop variable takes on each value in the sequence of names.
-The body is performed once for each name.
-The same was true for the sequence of integers created by the ``range`` function.

-.. activecode:: ch08_5
-    :nocanvas:

     for avalue in range(10):
         print(avalue)

+Recall that the loop variable takes on each value in the sequence.
+The body is performed once for each value.

 Since a string is simply a sequence of characters, the ``for`` loop iterates over each character automatically.

-.. activecode:: ch08_6
+.. activecode:: ch08_5
     :nocanvas:

     for achar in "Go Spot Go":
         print(achar)

 The loop variable ``achar`` is automatically reassigned each character in the string "Go Spot Go".
 We will refer to this type of sequence iteration as **iteration by item**.
-Note that it is only possible to process the characters one at a time from left to right.
+Note that we to process the characters one at a time from left to right.

+.. activecode:: ch08_6
+    :nocanvas:

+    aString = input('enter a string')
+    for achar in aString:
+        print(achar)

 **Check your understanding**